 Why does the Elementor anchor link not scroll to the correct position on mobile?

-Why is the menu anchor working on desktop but not in the mobile menu?
+Why is the menu anchor working on desktop but not on mobile?

-Your mobile menu may use a different link or navigation structure.
-Ensure the same link is connected to the menu anchors in both desktop and mobile layouts.
-Test the navigation after you switch views to confirm the section loads as expected.
+The mobile menu often uses a different navigation structure than the desktop menu.
+Confirm that the same anchor link ID is connected to the menu item in both the desktop and mobile layouts.
+Test both views after making any changes to confirm the scroll behavior is consistent.

-Can sticky headers cause Elementor anchor scrolling issues?
+Can sticky headers cause Elementor anchor scrolling issues on mobile?

 What should I check if the issue persists after adding a menu anchor widget?